midhuns20117/Lex-Workspace/README.md

 The application source code is maintained in a private repository.

-This public repository is a project showcase and does not contain the application's source code or secret credentials.
+This public repository is a project showcase and does not contain the application's source code.

 ---